 Program Director= Brooke Skidmore

-We are inspected regularly to insure that we meet licensing standards.
+We are inspected regularly to ensure that we meet licensing standards.
 Smoking is not permitted anywhere on the premises of the center, indoors or outside.

 We will post the following items for parents’ review at the front entrance on the parent information board: license certificate, a complete copy of operating policies and procedures, the results of our most recent licensing monitoring visit, a copy of the licensing regulations and the weekly menu.